Getting Up to Speed on Multi-Agent Systems, Part 1: The Landscape

 Through 2024, a wave of agentic coding systems shipped: Devin, SWE-agent, OpenHands, AutoDev, and Microsoft’s Magentic-One.
 These are not multi-agent systems in the wave-1 sense.
 Most of them are single agents with well-designed tool interfaces.
 The SWE-agent paper in particular showed that interface quality matters more than adding agents.
 They got a 10.7 percentage point improvement on SWE-bench from interface design alone, without changing the model.

 I bring this up because you cannot read the MAS papers from 2025 onward without this context.
-Wave 1 had implicitly assumed that multi-agent coordination was the way to solve complex agentic tasks.
-By late 2024, the agentic coding community had empirically falsified that assumption for at least one large class of tasks (focused software engineering).
+Wave 1 had implicitly assumed that multi-agent coordination was the default way to solve complex agentic tasks.
+By late 2024, the agentic coding community had accumulated strong evidence against that default for at least one large, benchmarked slice of the space: autonomous patch-style software engineering (the kind of workflow SWE-bench and its successors measure).
+That is narrower than “all coding forever,” but it was the center of gravity in 2024 discourse, and it shifted what MAS papers need to beat.
 Anthropic’s research system post from June 2025 states the conclusion plainly: multi-agent earns its overhead on “breadth-first queries with independent parallel subtasks” and underperforms on “tasks needing shared context, including most coding tasks.”

 Why this matters for MAS readers